NCAR/MTP/README.md

 ## Developer Notes

 For complete documentation on each class/method, useful if you need to modify the code, use pydoc to extract embedded documentation from each file:

+ * On a MAC: (Change python3 to python for Windows)
 ```
 > cd src
 > python3 -m pydoc <filename>